Many beginning oil painters realize that color mixing can be strangely unpredictable.

 Gamblin’s Cadmium Red Light is a very warm red that is closer to orange, so you’ll notice that it’s not ideal for making violets/purples.

 You’ll achieve something closer to a brown if you mix it with a little blue, or even a deep chromatic black if the mixture has more blue in it.

-These colors might not be the perfect purple that you’d expect based on the color theory we learn as kids, but they are extremely useful mixtures for paintings in almost any subject in oil.
+These colors might not be the perfect purple that you’d expect based on the color theory in art we learn as kids, but they are extremely useful mixtures for paintings in almost any subject in oil.
 So consider them a plus, rather than a failure!